shreddism/TheSaturnCollection/README.md

 These internally do the same thing, but dragging holds the reset while fake relative mode just triggers it.

 #### Set Both Centers To Posiiton
 This sets the center of the display area's setting. which changes where setting the tablet area's center to position will put the cursor.
+This also changes behavior if using an extra transform like Circular Area.

 #### Reset To Stock Settings
 Self-explanatory.
 Might need multiple applies/saves to function.